← All field notes

 Total hours per month: 10 to 15.

 You get daily presence on Slack with same-hour response during business hours.
 You get architecture ownership: I take responsibility for the technical direction of the product, in conversation with you.
 Hiring panel participation for every engineering role, including writing the rubric, running the interviews, and making the call with you.
 Vendor ownership: I am the one on the call with hosting, observability, auth, and security vendors.
-Board updates on technical milestones, in the format your investors expect, including the awkward ones where shipped less than planned.
+Board updates on technical milestones, in the format your investors expect, including the awkward ones where you shipped less than planned.

 You get on-call for critical decisions.
 If production is down on a Saturday at 11pm, I am reachable, though "reachable" means a 30-minute response window, not a 2-minute one.
 You get code review on most non-trivial PRs, not just critical paths.

-The per-tier menu, at a glance
+The per-depth menu, at a glance

 Scheduled 1:1s1 per week, 60 min2 per week, 60 minDaily Slack, 2 calls/wk